BlackSheep-78/xampp/templates/project.md

-- File name: project.md

-- Project name : {the project name}

-- Rules of engagement:
-	- Files will mention the project name on the top
-	- Files will mention the file name on the top
-	- File name and project name should be kept all the time
-	- Block of code might be identified with a starting comment and end comment.
-	- Block identiers must be kept.
-	- Any Spelling or Grammatical mistake sould be adressed and corrected
-	- You will develope the Tasks list and track the progress.

-- Project data :
-	- {Random global variables}

-- Project description :
-	- {brief drescription of the project}

-- Project Details & Goals:
-	- {goals of the project}

-- Tasks and sub tasks [marked with a 'x' if complete]:
-	- {Task one}
+- **File Name**: [project_name].md

+- **Project Name**: [Project Name]

+- **Project Description**:
+    - [Provide a brief description of the project, its purpose, and key features.]

+- **Rules of Engagement**:
+    - Files will mention the project name at the top.
+    - Files will mention the file name at the top.
+    - The file name and project name must always be present.
+    - Blocks of code may be identified with a starting comment and an ending comment.
+    - Block identifiers must be preserved.
+    - Any spelling or grammatical mistakes should be corrected.
+    - Tasks will be developed and tracked to monitor progress.
+    - File content should always be rendered with a copy/paste option.
+    - File content should always maintain a consistent formatting style.

+- **Project Data**:
+    - Project directory: [project_directory_name]

+- **Project Details & Goals**:
+    - [Define the key objectives and functionalities of the project.]
+    - [Explain the expected interaction and automation involved.]
+    - [Specify any version control integration requirements.]
+    - [Outline security and privacy considerations.]
+    - [Mention any task or project tracking features required.]

+- **File Structure Overview**:
+    /[project_directory]/
+        ├── src/
+        │   ├── main.[ext]
+        │   ├── utils/
+        │   ├── components/
+        │   └── services/
+        ├── public/
+        │   ├── index.html
+        │   ├── styles/
+        │   └── assets/
+        ├── config/
+        │   ├── settings.json
+        │   ├── environment.[ext]
+        │   └── database.[ext]
+        ├── tests/
+        ├── docs/
+        ├── README.md
+        ├── .gitignore
+        ├── package.json (if applicable)
+        ├── requirements.txt (if applicable)
+        └── [additional project files]

+- **Tasks and Sub-Tasks** [marked with an 'x' if complete]:
+    - [ ] Research required technologies and frameworks
+    - [ ] Develop the initial project structure
+    - [ ] Implement core functionalities
+    - [ ] Develop an interactive UI (if applicable)
+    - [ ] Integrate with version control (if applicable)
+    - [ ] Ensure secure data handling and user settings
+    - [ ] Test project functionality and compatibility
+    - [ ] Finalize and prepare for deployment